esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

 * description: (Optional) Enter the available Point-in-Time date in UTC timezone following the pattern YYYY-MM-DDTHH:MM:SSZ
 * default: 'latest'

+### AppASGDynamoDBIamRole

+* Description: (Required) An IAM role to be assumed by the application autoscaling group and which allow it to dynamodb target table scaling propeties.
+* Type: String

 ### AutomationAssumeRole:

 * Description: (Required) The ARN of the role that allows Automation to perform the actions on your behalf